earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-7/2016-12-06-fire03-modis-data-in-R.md

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-7/2016-12-06-fire03-modis-data-in-R/create-apply-mask2-1.png" title="Classified pre fire NBR" alt="Classified pre fire NBR" width="100%" />

 After we've calculated NBR, we may want to calculate total burn AREA.
 We can do this using the `freq()` function in R. This function gives us the total number of pixels associated with each value in our classified raster.

-Calculate frequency - ignoring NA values: freq(modis_nbr_cl, useNA='no')
+1. **Calculate frequency ignoring NA values:** `freq(modis_nbr_cl, useNA='no')`
-Calculate frequency, ignore NA & only could values == 5 (freq(modis_nbr_cl, useNA='no', value=5)
+2. **Calculate frequency, ignore NA & only include values that equal 5:** `freq(modis_nbr_cl, useNA='no', value=5)`

+Let's use the MODIS data from 7 July 2016 to calculate the total area of land classified as:

+1. Burn: moderate severity
+2. Burn: high severity

 ```r